kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 * Modifying a `PodGroupTemplate` will not affect existing `PodGroup` instances.
   Changes should apply exclusively to new instances created from the updated template by the controllers.

-* Because the scheduler operates on an eventually consistent view of the cluster state, updates to `minCount` may not be immediately visible.
+* In case of `PodGroup` instances, updates to `minCount` may not be immediately visible, as the scheduler operates on an eventually consistent view of the cluster state.
 If a modification occurs while the scheduler is actively processing that specific `PodGroup` in a scheduling cycle, the previous value may still be evaluated for that cycle.
 The new value will take effect in the subsequent cycle.